amiraabouhadid/TheNextWebClone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
-Project 2: Building with Responsive Design

-Project 2 of Microverse 2.0 program: Building with Responsive Design
+# Project 2 of Microverse 2.0 program: Building with Responsive Design
 We were asked to make a clone of The Next Web page using media query to work with 3 screen sizes: mobile, tablet, and desktop using mediaqueries.

 ![project2screenshot](https://user-images.githubusercontent.com/56790126/108857404-ba6adb80-75f3-11eb-8b0b-8ed4f6ba9ed3.png)